Gaurav1302/gaurav1302.github.io/_pages/about.md

   - /about.html
 ---

+### Hi!

 I am currently a senior year computer science undergrad at [Delhi Technological University](www.dtu.ac.in) (formerly Delhi College of Engineering), New Delhi, India.
-This fall, I will be starting as Ph.D. student in computer science at [Columbia University](www.columbia.edu), advised by [Prof. Brian A. Smith](http://www.cs.columbia.edu/~brian/index.html).
+This fall, I will be starting as a Ph.D. student in computer science at [Columbia University](www.columbia.edu), advised by [Prof. Brian A. Smith](http://www.cs.columbia.edu/~brian/index.html).

 ## Research: AI for people!